FabricioRojas/LocalTimeTracker/README.md

-# vstimetracker README

-Logs the time you are coding!
+# Local Time Tracker Extension

 ## Features

-Logs the time you code
+- Track the time you are codding on every language / file extension

-## Requirements

-Not requirements

-## Extension Settings

-No settings

-## Known Issues

-No issues

-## Release Notes

-First release

-### 1.0.0

-Initial release of ...
+- It only tracks the real time you keep codding not the time you spend on other apps

+- You can check out the time spent on a chart